jakshi/lysenko.dev/content/posts/2026-04-git-config-tuning.md

 `followTags` pushes annotated tags alongside their commits.
 I used to forget `git push --tags` after releases.
 Now tags travel with the code.

 On the fetch side, `prune` removes stale remote-tracking branches on every fetch.
 Delete a branch on GitHub and the local reference disappears. `all` fetches from every remote — useful when you work with forks and keep both `origin` and `upstream`.

+### Pulling with rebase

+`pull.rebase = true` replays local commits on top of the upstream branch — no merge commits, linear history, easier to read and bisect.

+Sometimes you want to preserve the merge point: pulling a release branch into a long-lived integration branch, for example.
+Override it with `git pull --no-rebase`.

 ### Rebasing without friction